zeniavilla/collab-create/README.md

 collab|create is a CRUD app that allows creative professionals to connect and work together.
 The server is powered by Ruby on Rails and uses custom API endpoints.
 The front-end utilizes React components and Redux for state management.

+For the client, visit [CollabCreateClient](https://github.com/zeniavilla/CollabCreateClient).

+For the API, visit [CollabCreateAPI](https://github.com/zeniavilla/CollabCreateAPI).

+For a demo, visit [collab|create](https://collab-create.herokuapp.com/).
 ## Installation

 Clone this repo.
 Within the main directory, type the following lines into your terminal.